 - Identifying critical infrastructure components required to attract private development to the lakefront; and

-- Projecting tax increment financing (TIF) revenue available for infrastructure components based on the NCH and BKL development programs outlined in earlier work.
+- Projecting TIF revenue available for infrastructure components based on the NCH and BKL development programs outlined in earlier work.